 Written by Ansley Fender, Founder & CEO of Grantcycle

 Startups are no stranger to cash constraints.
 After all, startups live or die by their ability to keep their bank balance above $0 until they can build, launch, and achieve profitability.
-But this is no easy feat, especially since monthly burn rate estimates range from $18,000 per month for pre-seed companies up to $400,000 per month for Series A. In this article, we explore different startup funding methods and how founders can leverage startup business grants to fund their operations.
+But this is no easy feat, especially since monthly burn rate estimates range from $18,000 per month for pre-seed companies up to $400,000 per month for Series A. In this article, we explore different startup funding methods and how founders and small business owners can leverage start up business grants to fund their operations.

 How can startups fund their operations?